sttts/sttts.github.io/_posts/2015-03-04-galera-on-mesos.md

 * Galera nodes are all equal
 * Galera nodes cleanly leave a cluster on SIGTERM and are then just forgotten by the other nodes (read: do not count to the quorum anymore).

 Especially the first property means that quorum calculations are done ad-hoc when necessary.
-The necessary size of a surviving partition during a network split changes when nodes leaves cleanly or join the cluster. *This property is essential to scale up and down* in a Marathon like environment.
+The required size of a surviving partition during a network split changes when nodes leave cleanly or join the cluster. *This property is essential to scale up and down* in a Marathon like environment.

 ## Seeding a cluster and join nodes

 When a first node of a cluster comes up (or after no partition with a quorum survived), this node must be "manually" declared as the seed node of new cluster (`--wsrep-new-cluster`).

-I will can all following nodes only "nodes" – in contrast to this "seed node".
+I am going to call all non-seed nodes only "nodes".

-When using the containers below or the Mesos Marathon `galera.json` app definition, the seed must be started first.
-When it is up, the *nodes* are started and join the *seed node*. **Then the seed node must be stopped.** The other nodes keep running.
-The reason for this is that the *seed node* will start a new cluster otherwise when restarted (e.g. by Marathon), even though the other *nodes* still form a valid cluster.
+When using the containers (compare below) manually or via the Mesos Marathon `galera.json` app definition, the seed must be started first.
+When it is up and healthy, the *nodes* are started and join the *seed node*. **Then the seed node must be stopped.** The other nodes keep running.
+The reason for this is that the *seed node* will start a new cluster again when restarted (e.g. by Marathon), even though the other *nodes* still form a valid cluster.
+This is probably not what one wants.

 ## Running the containers

 For the *seed node* and the normal *nodes* the same Docker container is used, namely [sttts/galera-mariadb-10.0-xtrabackup](https://registry.hub.docker.com/u/sttts/galera-mariadb-10.0-xtrabackup/).
 As the name suggests it uses MariaDB 10.0 with the Galera extension and xtrabackup for the initial SST (in contrast to rsync).
-The images are based on Ubuntu 14.04:
+The images are based on Ubuntu 14.04 and MariaDB public packages.
+The same should work with Percona or MySQL packages:

 ```bash
 $ docker run -d -v /data:/var/lib/mysql -p 3306 -p 8080 \